Well, we're going to have a hurricane out there, Hurricane Bertha.

 Yeah, fire away.

-He was we were at a weekend, Fourth of July celebration at my brother's house and he confided to me and said you need to put money in your house cash get it out of the bank put it in your house because if Barack wins you don't know if you're gonna be if the banks are going to fall is that should I listen to that?
+We were at a weekend, 4th of July celebration at my brother's house, and he confided to me and said, you need to put money in your house, cash, get it out of the bank, put it in your house, because if Barack wins, you don't know if the banks are going to fall.

-I mean I'm nervous.
+I mean, I'm nervous.

-Did I take my there is there's so much panic out there.
+There's so much panic out there.

 I don't even think that has to do with Obama.